Man o' War Stakes: History

 In 1999 Val's Prince also completed the NYRA Turf double but failed to spark in the Breeders' Cup Turf finishing eleventh.

 The 2005 winner Better Talk Now won the event setting a new stakes record in 2:11.65.
 Better Talk Now had won the Breeders' Cup Turf in 2004 at Lone Star Park.

 In 2008 the Man o' War was moved from Belmont's fall schedule into its summer schedule, replacing the Bowling Green Handicap in an attempt to more fairly represent turf competition.
 Also that year the conditions of the event were changed from Weight for Age to stakes with allowances.

 In 2014 the event was scheduled in May and the conditions of the event were changed so that three-year-olds would not be allowed to enter.

 In 2017 the event was won by the five-year-old Irish bred mare Zhukova who started as the 9/10 odds-on favorite and set a new stakes winning margin by 6 lengths over Taghleeb in a small field of five starters in a time of 2:25.31 on a yielding track in rainy weather.
 Zhukova was the fifth mare to have had won the event after Dotted Line (1959), Typecast (1973), Dahlia (1974) and Waya (1978).

 In 2020 due to the COVID-19 pandemic in the United States, NYRA did not schedule the event in their updated and shortened spring-summer meeting.

+In 2024 the event was downgraded by the Thoroughbred Owners and Breeders Association to Grade II status.
+Also the event was moved to Aqueduct Racetrack due to infield tunnel and redevelopment work at Belmont Park.